OpenTermsArchive/contrib-versions/Github/Terms of Service.md

 If you are a government User or otherwise accessing or using any GitHub Service in a government capacity, this Government Amendment to GitHub Terms of Service applies to you, and you agree to its provisions.

-If you have signed up for GitHub Business Cloud, the Business Cloud Addendum applies to you, and you agree to its provisions.
+If you have signed up for GitHub Enterprise Cloud, the Enterprise Cloud Addendum applies to you, and you agree to its provisions.

 C. Acceptable Use